-IFRS 9 6 Financial Instruments: Classification and Measurement.
+- IFRS 7 Financial Instruments disclosures.
+The Standard was amended to require additional disclosures on transition from IAS 39 and IFRS 9, effective for annual periods beginning on or after January 1, 2015. - IFRS 9 Financial Instruments: Classification and Measurement.
 IFRS 9 introduces new requirements for the classification and measurement of financial instruments and is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently evaluating the impact on its consolidated financial statements.